zuzanapiorkowska/FitoFitApp/README.md

 # FitoFit App

-FitoFit App is an app I created for my current recruitment process :) Its purpose is to present the code I write.
+FitoFit App is an app I created especially for my current recruitment process :) Its purpose is to present the code I write.
 It's written in Next.js and uses among others:

 - Tailwind CSS,
 - React Testing Library with Jest,